 We had some friends come into town last weekend, so we decided to go on a binge eating fest.
 What else is LA really good for besides the food?
 This is a list of where to eat in LA if you only had one day.
 Well, no, I take that back.
 There’s actually an overwhelming amount of good food in LA.
 It’s so hard to narrow down the choices.
 These are the options that we simply yelped close to where we happened to be.

-We met up in the late afternoon at Two Guns Expresso in Manhattan Beach.
+We met up in the late afternoon at Two Guns Espresso (this location is closed) in Manhattan Beach.
 A couple of our friends were flying out that evening, so we had to find food closer to the airport.
 It was the first time I ever tried a flat white.
 It’s a kiwi thing from a kiwi owned place.
 We had no idea about flat whites although we had just come back from a trip from New Zealand.
 No one had ever mentioned them to us while we were there.
 Well, sweet as.
 I am a fan.

 Next for dinner, we ate at Manhattan Beach Post.
 Their dishes were served tapas style.
 The bacon cheddar buttermilk biscuits were great (pictured below)!
 The brussel sprouts were amazing.
 Had no idea brussel sprouts could taste so good.
 We also ordered the blistering blue lake green beans, which was highly recommended by many on yelp.
 Turns out they just taste like the green beans you order at any chinese restaurant.
 Good, but not worth it.
 Not exotic enough for us asians.